BloomTechBackend/bd-team-project-support-zebra/support_zebra/reflection.md

 * How did you handle the ambiguity of defining your own project and user stories?
 What strategies did you use to decide on concrete work to do to satisfy your requirements?
+    -
 * How did you deal with getting stuck on a problem?
 What strategies did you employ to get yourself unblocked?
+    - Whenever were getting stuck on a problem, we usually review sprints that is related.
 * Did any of your commitments you made in your team charter help navigate a difficult decision, situation, or collaboration challenge?
 How?